PLPProjects/SokobanProlog/README.md

 - Tamires Santiago

 ## Licença
 Este projeto é distribuído sob a licença BSD 3-Clause.
-Consulte o arquivo `LICENSE` para mais informações.